This page is all about me, my name is Adrienne and what makes my blog the one you should read?

 As of November 2016 the double pram is no longer in my home!

-I use these beads and tools all the time, as I make and sell jewellery, as well as teaching a class one night per week.
-My shop is on Etsy: www.etsy.com/shop/Adiesdesigns, and has been running for 5 years now.
+I used these beads and tools all the time, as I made and sold jewellery, as well as teaching a class one night per week.
+My shop was on Etsy and it ran for 6 years.
 I even tried to blog about it!
 (It wasn’t a successful blog, I am not sure if it was because of the platform I used, or that I was just not as passionate about it).
-I may try again in 2017 when my meal planning business is running succesfully.
+I lost my creative inspiration, so I no longer bead.

 While some things are good to keep, like your matric certificate (thanks, Ma), your birth certificate and any legal documents, the rest is clutter.
 You do need to keep bank statements and relevant documents for tax purposes for a minimum of 5 years. http://kasheringyourlife.co.za/index.php/2016/01/10/the-paper-round-magazines-and-newspapers/, http://kasheringyourlife.co.za/index.php/2016/02/23/file-space/, http://kasheringyourlife.co.za/index.php/2016/01/17/manuals-warranties-and-passwords/